 In addition to ice cream, dieters are given low fat, high fiber meal plans.
 They’re also told to eat more vegetables and fruit, which are all healthy suggestions.

-What’s the Verdict?
+What’s the verdict?

-“There is definitely something to be said for allowing dieters a treat like ice cream everyday,” says Bartell.
+“There is definitely something to be said for allowing dieters a treat like ice cream every day,” says Bartell.
 “When people aren’t feeling deprived and getting to enjoy something they love, they will be more likely to stick to eating for weight loss.”

-Again, Bartell says, the diet comes down to caloric restriction.
+The ice cream diet comes down to caloric restriction.

 “Anyone who eats 1,200 calories per day will lose weight in the short term, because the body will be in caloric deficit,” she says.
 “This has to do with lack of calories and not the ice cream.”

-A dramatic drop in calories can cause fluid loss, which creates the illusion of weight loss when you’re looking at the scale, but doesn’t amount to much in terms of tangible change.
+A dramatic drop in calories can cause fluid loss, which creates the illusion of weight loss when you’re looking at the scale but doesn’t amount to much in terms of tangible change.

-Even fat-free ice cream with “no sugar added” contains at least 6g of sugars per cup — and has no fiber.
+Even fat-free, milk-based ice cream with “no sugar added” contains at least 6 grams of milk sugar (lactose) per cup — and has no fiber.

 “This frozen dessert is still high in saturated fat and sugar and should be treated as a once-in-a-while treat,” says Bartell.
-And while ice cream does contain calcium, so do other, healthier options, such as Greek yogurt.
+And while milk-based ice cream does contain calcium, so do other, healthier options, such as Greek yogurt.